How to Make Real Whipped Cream

 Instructions

 • Keep cream cold until ready to beat.
-Use a chilled glass or stainless steel bowl and hand held beaters for best control.
+Use a chilled glass or stainless steel bowl and hand held beaters for best results.

 • Pour 1 cup whipping cream into a deep bowl (to prevent splattering).

-• Begin beating the cream on low, then turn beater to high.
-After about 1 minute you’ll notice the cream gets a little thicker, but it will still drip off the end of the beater.
-Add sugar and vanilla.
+• Begin beating the cream on low, then turn to high.
+After about 1 minute you’ll notice the cream get a little thicker, but it will still drip off the end of the beater, this is when to add sugar and vanilla.

 • Continue to beat the cream for another 45 seconds.
 Check the tips of the beater and observe the peaks – are they drooping (soft peaks that flop down) or standing straight up (stiff peaks that hold their shape).